 We found 4 internists who accept Blue Cross and Blue Shield of Florida BlueSelect Essential near Saint Augustine, FL.

-Dr. Jean Harris-Letts practices general internal medicine.
-She graduated from Albany Medical College.
-She honors several insurance carriers, including Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO.
+Dr. Goar Delamerens' area of specialization is general internal medicine.
+He takes several insurance carriers, including Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO.

-Dr. Radhika Prakash is a physician who specializes in general internal medicine.
-The average patient rating for Dr. Prakash is 2.0 stars out of 5.
-Dr. Prakash accepts Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, as well as other insurance carriers.
+Dr. Radhika Prakash's medical specialty is general internal medicine.
+Dr. Prakash has received a 2.0 out of 5 star rating by her patients.
+She takes Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.

 Conditions / Treatments